Khanegah tomb

-Khanegah on the Alinjachay River (Xanəgah türbəsi) – is a tomb dated to between the 13th and 15th centuries and is located in the Khanegah village of Julfa District, Azerbaijan.
-The tomb is on the Alinjachay River.
+Khanegah on the Alinja River (Xanəgah türbəsi) – is a tomb dated to between the 13th and 15th centuries and is located in the Khanegah village of Julfa District, Azerbaijan.
+The tomb is on the Alinja River.

 Architecture

 Khanegah was built of burned brick of 20 x 20 x 5 metre size.
 Pendentive of the building is built like muqarnas.
-The complex consists of two mausoleums: one of them is attach to other in the 15th century.
+The complex consists of two mausoleums: one of them was attached to the other in the 15th century.